What Is Motivational Interviewing?

 About Ali

-Ali Hall (JD) is a member of the Motivational Interviewing Network of Trainers (MINT) and an independent consultant, trainer, and life coach, and recently served as a Lead Trainer for the International MINT Training for New Trainers (TNT) in Berlin.
+Ali Hall (JD) is a member of the Motivational Interviewing Network of Trainers (MINT), a MINT Certified Trainer, elected member of the MINT Board of Directors, and an independent consultant, trainer, and life coach.